relentless/DigitRecogniserDojo/README.md

 DigitRecogniserDojo
 ===================

-These are the base solutions, in C# and F#, for the 'KNN Digits Recogniser' dojo.
-There's also a completed solution in F#.
+These are the base solutions, in a variety of languages, for the 'KNN Digits Recogniser' dojo.
+Most include an example completed solution.

 #### Other useful links